Elderly patient in general practice: help, do no harm

 ✔ General practitioners, neurologists, cardiologists - how to adapt treatment for older patients.

-Key takeaway: Modern geriatrics is not just about treating diseases, but about maintaining the patient's independence and functionality.
-Watch the full video breakdown!
+Key takeaway: Modern geriatrics isn't just about treating illnesses; it's about preserving patients' independence and functionality.
+Watch the full video!

 THE INFORMATION IS INTENDED FOR HEALTHCARE AND PHARMACEUTICAL PROFESSIONALS.
 THIS INFORMATION IS NOT INTENDED AS A SUBSTITUTE FOR MEDICAL ADVICE.